akhilcacharya/Skip2be/README.md

 Run ```fetch_sub.sh```:

 ```
-$ sh fetch_sub.sh [youtube_url]
+$ sh fetch_sub.sh [youtube_playlist]
 ```

-This will download an English automated caption to the local disk in the form of a .vtt file.
+This will download an English automated caption to the local disk in the form of a .vtt file and save them to data/vtt.
+You should probably make sure to actually have these directories before attempting to run the script.

 TODO: save these or script/cd them into their own directory (for VTT files)